 KOREAS TENSIONS: Investors are also keeping a close watch on developments surrounding North Korea.
 U.S. and South Korean forces started annual joint military exercises on Monday.
 Tensions are higher than usual with North Korea, which in the past has responded to the drills with weapons tests and a string of belligerent rhetoric.

-ENERGY: Benchmark U.S. crude fell 72 cents to $37.60 per barrel in electronic trading on the New York Mercantile Exchange.
-The contract gained 4 cents on Wednesday to close at $38.32.
-Brent crude, used to price international oils, shed 47 cents to $39.58 in London.
-It advanced 20 cents on Wednesday to $40.05.
+ENERGY: Benchmark U.S. crude was up 3 cents at $47.56 a barrel in electronic trading on the New York Mercantile Exchange while Brent crude, used to price international oils, fell 2 cents in London to $51.64 a barrel.